We ask you not to cheat, in any way, shape, or form. In return, we will

 What may you not do?

-- For an assignment: You may not have or look at (or listen to the reading of, etc.) the code of another student in the course.
+- For an assignment: You may not have or look at the code of another student in the course.

 - For an assignment: You may not have or look at the code of a student for a similar assignment in a previous version of this course.

-- For an assignment: You may not show (or read aloud to, or email, etc.) your code to another student in the course.
+- For an assignment: You may not look at (or listen to someone reading) the code of another student or show or read your code to another student.

 - You may not remove your partner's name from an assignment unless you do not use each other's work.